Cuba–Vietnam relations

 Cuban–Vietnam relations are the interstate and special relations between the Republic of Cuba and the Socialist Republic of Vietnam.
 The relations are based on trade, credits, and investments which have increased significantly since the 1990s and on shared ideological beliefs – they are both socialist states.
 Diplomatic relations between the post-revolutionary Cuba and the Democratic Republic of Vietnam were established on December 12, 1960.
-Since then, Vietnam has become Cuba's second-largest trading partner in Asia, with Vietnam trailing behind China.
+Since then, Vietnam has become Cuba's second-largest trading partner in Asia, behind China.

-Status
+History

+Following the 1954 Geneva Conference, which partitioned Vietnam into North Vietnam and South Vietnam, Cuba under Fulgencio Batista aligned itself with the anti-communist bloc and refused to recognize North Vietnam diplomatically.
+Instead, Cuba formally recognized South Vietnam on 3 November 1955.
+After the Cuban Revolution overthrew Batista in 1959, Fidel Castro announced that Cuba would recognize North Vietnam and withdrew recognition of South Vietnam.
+Following a meeting between Prime Minister of North Vietnam Phạm Văn Đồng and the Foreign Minister of Cuba Raúl Roa García, North Vietnam and Cuba officially established diplomatic relations on 2 December 1960.
+Cuba thus became the first diplomatic ally of North Vietnam in the Western Hemisphere.

+During the Vietnam War, Cuba, as an ally of the Soviet Union, provided construction workers and medical aid teams to North Vietnam.
+At the same time, Cuba supported the National Liberation Front of South Vietnam in its struggle against the Government of South Vietnam.
+Cuba also recognized the Provisional Revolutionary Government of the Republic of South Vietnam on 11 June 1969, maintaining relations until Vietnam’s formal reunification in July 1976.
+Castro famously declared that “Cuba is willing to shed its blood for Vietnam.”
+Following the signing of the Paris Peace Accords, Castro visited Quảng Trị Province in 1973 after it had come under North Vietnamese control.
+After the reunification of Vietnam, Cuba also supported the newly established Socialist Republic of Vietnam in joining the United Nations on 20 September 1977.

-According to Rodrigo Malmierca Díaz, Cuba's Minister of Foreign Trade and Investment, Cuba's bilateral relations with Vietnam is committed to consolidate "the special relationship, loyal friendship, and comprehensive cooperation with Vietnam, governments and peoples".
+According to Rodrigo Malmierca Díaz, Cuba's Minister of Foreign Trade and Investment, Cuba's bilateral relations with Vietnam were committed to consolidating "the special relationship, loyal friendship, and comprehensive cooperation with Vietnam, governments and peoples".
 Diaz, who is also Chairman of the Cuba–Vietnam Cooperation Subcommittee, said the goal of both nations was to make economic cooperation on a par with their political relationship.
 Trịnh Đình Dũng, the Minister of Construction and the Head of the Vietnam–Cuba Cooperation Subcommittee, said Vietnam would do its best to promote bilateral cooperation "in economics, trade, culture, education, and science and technology, as expected by both Parties and peoples."